Cyb3rPh03nix/ogmedina/README.md

 ### Hello World! 👋

-My name is Oscar Medina, and I am a Senior IT Support Specialist/Full-Stack Web Developer.
+I am a Senior IT Support Specialist/Full-Stack Web Developer.
 Feel free to browse and checkout my projects.
 If you have any questions get in contact at my email (ogmdeveloper0@gmail.com)

 <!--
 **ogmedina/ogmedina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.